jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Even though you could speak of *inheritance* concerning the whole of the ancestry, originally, in other programming languages, only what the triangle does is called inheritance: a sub object’s characteristics merge with its container.

 I still employ the term inheritance when I mean an object’s merging with a container.
 I can also use the term inheritance in normal containment if I see it fit.
-Repectively, the word *base* is also used as a term for a triangular sub object, but if I see it fit I will use it for a *circular* object too.
+Respectively, the word *base* is also used as a term for a triangular sub object, but if I see it fit I will use it for a *circular* object too.

 ### Programming Language

 A computer program is described in a *programming language*.
 Formerly all programming languages were textual, just like normal language.
 The text that describes a program is called the program’s *code*.
-Symbol code consists maily of *diagrams*, though.
+Symbol code consists mainly of *diagrams*, though.
 Nevertheless, the diagrams are called *code* all the same.

 ### Symbol

 Symbol Language comes in two main variations: text code and diagram code.
 Both variations can fully express a system.
 Sometimes a system looks clearer in a diagram and in other cases it looks clearer in text.
 The *Sigma Data Language* is also integrated into Symbol Language, as well as others.

-One great aspect of diagram code is that apart from expressing a system in full, you can also have an abstract view on the system, leaving out details or hightlighting specific details.
+One great aspect of diagram code is that apart from expressing a system in full, you can also have an abstract view on the system, leaving out details or highlighting specific details.
 This way the code itself can function as the analysis of it.

 Object Basics